CommunicateNorge/ArcheoDocumentation/Introduction/Contact Us.md

 # Contact Us

-These resource pages are meant to give you introduction and help you all the way to get started using Archeo.
+These resource pages are meant to give you an introduction to Archeo and help you get started.

 If you need any assistance please contact us: